 I was actually excited to try out the idea of “wet sanding” to help eliminate some of the dust that threatens to coat everything in a normal “dry sanding.”
 I’d heard people use everything from a sponge to a t-shirt for wet sanding, but I went with this sanding sponge that was sold alongside all of the other drywall sanding materials (since it has a coarser side for scrubbing).
 I also kept an 120 grit sanding block nearby for any tough spots.

 Well, I have to say I wasn’t very impressed with the damp sponge.
-It did the job, but it took a lot more effort that I had expected.
+It did the job, but it took a lot more effort than I had expected.

 So I decided to try something different – which I explain in the video below – that ended up working really well.